-- All players except an approved junior player must have an ATP Ranking (singles or doubles). - A player's nationality as of the entry date shall be used to determine team entry.
-All player nationality determinations are subject to ATP approval. - 3) The competition shall be a Round Robin format with six (6) groups of three (3) teams each.
+- d) All players except an approved junior player must have an ATP Ranking (singles or doubles). - 2) A player's nationality as of the entry date shall be used to determine team entry.

+All player nationality determinations are subject to ATP approval.

+- 3) The competition shall be a Round Robin format with six (6) groups of three (3) teams each.
 All singles matches shall be the best of three (3) tie-break sets.
-All mixed doubles matches shall be two (2) tie-break sets with a deciding Match Tie-Break (10 point) at one (1) set all.

-4) Each team shall play each other in its group to determine the top team in each group.
-Group winners will advance to the City Final match, playing off for one of 3 guaranteed Semi-Final spots against the winner of the other group from that host city.
-The remaining Semi Final spot will be awarded to the best performing team throughout the entire competition, from the 3 City Final runners-up.
+All mixed doubles matches shall be two (2) tie-break sets with a deciding Match Tie-Break (10 point) at one (1) set all. - 4) Each team shall play each other in its group to determine the top team in each group.
+Group winners will advance to the Quarterfinals.
+One Quarterfinal spot in each city will be awarded to the best runner up in that City.
+Winners will advance to the Semi-Finals, to be hosted in the Finals City.